louis-hildebrand/plates/README.md

 # plates

-Esoteric, imperative, stack-based programming language.
+plates is an esoteric, imperative, stack-based programming language.

 ## Instructions